 Intro

 Not an officially recognized breed, the Waler Horse is a definite type that has made themselves renowned worldwide for their hardy nature.
 The name Waler was coined in India in 1846 referring to the horses of New South Wales.
+The walers were a popular breed for the Australian Light Horse mounted forces.

 Origins

 The first horses were taken to Australia around 300 years ago by European settlers who named their new home New South Wales.
 Eventually their animals became known as Walers.
-Their bloodlines were influenced by a variety of breeds over time including Arabian, Thoroughbred, Anglo-Arabian, Timor ponies, Clydesdale, Percheron, Suffolk Punch & Cleveland Bay.
+Their bloodlines were influenced by a variety of breeds over time including Arabian, Thoroughbred, Anglo-Arabian, Timor ponies, Clydesdale, Percheron, Suffolk Punch and Cleveland Bay.
 Survival in harsh Australian conditions and the periodic infusion of exotic, outside blood created a definite type, essentially all animals locally bred in Australia with obvious signs of good blood were considered Walers.

 Features